andrewt3000/jql/README.md

 Property | Description |Type |
 ---|--- |---|
 fields| table column names.
-If not set, returns tableName.* | string[] joins| Tables on which inner joins are performed.   | string[] or object[] where| Object containing fields to form where clause.
+If not set, returns tableName.* | string[] joins| Tables on which inner joins are performed.
+See join operations below  | string[] or object[] where| Object containing fields to form where clause.
 See Where clause operators below. | object orderBy| array of strings of field names to order by. '-fieldName' for descending.| string[] children | table name for child records. if children property exists, it will return an additional array of objects for each child table in input array.  pulls based on foreign key convention | string[] offset | offset for starting select (requires order by and limit) | int limit | limit the number of rows returned (requires order by and limit) typically used for paging. | int

-#### Join Operator object
+#### Join Operations
-By default, pass a string.
+Join operates by default on conventions.
+Default adds {joinTableName}Name to columns and joins based on naming convention.
 Use -tableName for left outer join.
-Default adds {joinTableName}Name to columns and joins based on naming convention.
-Pass an object to specify select fields.

 jql | sql |
 ---|---|